-- Season the steaks with salt and pepper on both sides then set the steaks on the wire rack and place in the oven.
+- Season the steaks with salt and pepper on both sides, then set on the wire rack and place in the oven.

-- Cook the steaks until they are about 15°F below your desired final temperature (see temperature guide in post).
-On a 1½ ribeye plan on around 25 to 30 minutes to reach 115°F for medium rare.
+- Cook until the steaks are 15-20°F below your desired final temperature (see temperature guide in post).
+For a 1½ ribeye plan on around 25 to 30 minutes to reach 115°F for medium rare.
 Remove the steaks and set aside.

-- When the steaks are nearing the target temperature, place a cast iron skillet or carbon steel pan on your strongest burner and set to high heat and add 1 Tablespoon of vegetable oil.
+- When the steaks are nearing the target temperature, place a cast iron skillet or carbon steel pan on your strongest burner.
+Set to high heat and add 1 Tablespoon of vegetable oil.

 - When the oil just begins to smoke add the steaks and cook for around 1 minute per side until well browned.
-For thicker cuts sear the sides as well.
+For thicker cut steaks like filet, sear the sides as well.